-Field Placement in Psychology is designed to introduce students to the actual fieldwork in mental health that is related to their career goals.
-This is a highly individualized class that is structured to meet the individual educational and career related needs of each student.
-Weekly class meetings will focus on issues relevant to providing mental health services to patients, becoming aware of various systems that support provision of mental health services, and increasing one's self-awareness in regards to working in mental health systems and providing mental health services.
+This experience is designed to introduce students to actual fieldwork in mental health that is related to their career goals.
+This is a highly individualized class that is structured to meet the educational and career related needs of each student.
+Weekly class meetings focus on issues relevant to providing mental health services to patients, becoming aware of various systems that support provision of mental health services, and increasing one's self-awareness in regards to working in mental health systems and providing mental health services.
 Students must receive approval from their advisor before they can register.
-Prerequisite(s): (PY 141 or PY 241) and (PY 232 or PY 332).
+Prerequisite(s): College Level=Senior and ( Major=BS Psychology - MHRT/C Certification or Major=BS Psychology).

 PY 499.
 Topic/.
 3-3 Hours.